Posted on: January 8, 2026

 Near Beer vs. Nonalcoholic Beer: How Much Alcohol is in Each?

 Whether it’s to live a healthier lifestyle, save a little money, or just a lack of interest, one thing’s for sure: the trend of low or non-alcoholic beverages is growing in popularity in the US.
 Options such as near beer or non-alcoholic beer can replicate the taste of beer without all the awful side effects like a pounding headache the next morning.
 But that doesn’t mean that these options are 100% alcohol-free either.
-Read on to learn more about the difference between near beer and nonalcoholic beer, and the amount of alcohol that’s actually in each.
+Understanding the differences between these beverages is especially important if you’re working in food service or hospitality, where TIPS alcohol training plays a key role in responsible service.
+Read on to learn what really goes into a "non-alcoholic" drink and how much alcohol may still be in your glass.

 The Growing Popularity of Nonalcoholic Beer

 While alcohol has long been a traditional way for people to relax, socialize, or celebrate, more people are enjoying sobriety with nonalcoholic beverages.
-A 2019 study found that 16- to 25-year-olds were more likely to be sober than people above the age of 25.
+A 2025 study found that 19% of Gen Z don’t drink any alcohol at all.
 Consumer analytics company Nielsen IQ found that between August 2021 and August 2022, total dollar sales of non-alcoholic drinks increased in the US by just over 20% coming in at a whopping $395 million.
 Craft breweries that focus solely on selling nonalcoholic beer have been popping up all over the country.

 Near Beer vs Nonalcoholic Beer